malirod/cpputils/README.md

 sudo make install
 ```

-Once `include-what-you-use` is availabe in the `PATH` the one can check project by invoking `make iwyu`.
+Once `include-what-you-use` is available in the `PATH` the one can check project by invoking `make iwyu`.